dakotamm/research_blog/_posts/2026-04-07-adapted-do-tn-heat-budgets.md

 <p style="text-align:center;"><img src="https://github.com/user-attachments/assets/c9593198-0bfe-4f20-a455-49ad4bc9f005" width="800"/><br>Fig 3.
 TN budget for Penn Cove model year 2017 using Jilian's code, adapted.</p><br>

-Notably, the individual sources and sinks that are calculated within this codebase tend to increase in magnitude over the three weeks.
+Notably, the individual DO and TN sources and sinks that are calculated within this codebase tend to increase in magnitude over the three weeks.
 Are these physical, a product of model "spin-up", or an error on my end?
 Stay tuned as I dive in and investigate these budgets for a full year!